|

 Proving that the journey from plot to plate needn’t be long, several eateries are going the extra mile to ensure only best locally produced ingredients are on offer.

-Discover more in our guide to Eco-friendly restaurants and bars in Edinburgh
+Discover more in our guide to eco-friendly food and drink in Edinburgh.

 10. Visit the lesser-known attractions